JonComo/stumbly/README.md

 # stumbly
-Exploring reinforcment learning, specifically q function approximation with a two layer neural network.
+Exploring reinforcment learning, specifically q function approximation with a two (or more!) layer neural network.

 All to help stumbly learn to walk! :-)